Prabhjotsingh555/ProClamp/README.txt

 8. Open the solution, clean it and rebuild it
 9. Run it
  Test it = IT NOT WORKED                                                                                    ............EROR............
-10. Error was unablw to open Database
+10. Error was SqlException: Cannot open database "ProClampContext-1" requested by the login.
+The login failed.
 11. Now i have two error
 12. To solve this issue i run the command Update-Database Test it = IT WORKED